REASONS TO RAWR

 RAWR raw food has a naturally higher water content than that of canned and especially dry cat food.
 It is perfectly normal for cats to drink significantly less water while on a raw food diet as their hydration is provided to them directly through the food.

 What farms does RAWR source from?

 RAWR only sources from all natural, sustainable, and humane farms in California.
-RAWR chickens are from Pitman Farms (Mary’s chickens), turkeys are from Diestel, ducks are from Liberty Ducks, and rabbit is from Laphin Ahpen.
+RAWR chickens are from Pitman Farms (Mary’s chickens), turkeys are from Mary's & Diestel, ducks are from Liberty Ducks, and our rabbits are from two local farms.
 RAWR lamb treats come from Marin Sun Farms.